kaclark/association_citation/README.md

 Main Site(Github.io): <br>
 https://kaclark.github.io/association_citation/<br>

-This project is a wiki-library that generates itself from texts and my hihglights of texts available in a digital bookshelf.
+This project is a wiki-library that generates itself from texts and my highlights of texts available in a digital bookshelf.
 I can read, take notes, and generate this website from my android device's terminal emulator.
 I will organize my reading and eventually writing via recourse to this project.<br>

 Poetry Memorization and French Translation with history will be rooted in Baudelaire<br>